vyos/vyos-documentation/docs/image-mgmt.rst

 unique copy of its configuration**.
 This is different than a traditional network router where the configuration is shared across all images.

-.. note:: If you have any personal file, like some scripts you created, and you don't want them to be deleted during the upgrade, make sure those files are into the ``/configure`` directory.
+.. note:: If you have any personal files, like some scripts you created, and you don't want them to be lost during the upgrade, make sure those files are stored in ``/config`` as this directory is always copied to newer installed images.

 You can access files from a previous installation and copy them to your current image if they were located in the ``/config`` directory.
 This